‘Horizon: Zero Dawn’s’ Photo Mode Is One Of Gaming’s Best [Opinion]

 — Joseph Bradford (@LotRLore) March 2, 2017

 Horizon: Zero Dawn was first unveiled at E3 2014 at Sony’s E3 Showcase.
 The game is set in the distant future of our Earth after a cataclysmic event caused human civilization to completely collapse, leaving the world for the robotic machines mankind created to roam.
 You follow Aloy, an outcast, as she tries to piece together her past and place in the world.
 Horizon: Zero Dawn has scored incredibly well, despite falling into some of gaming’s more tired open-world tropes.
-Currently it’s sitting at an average Metacritic score of 88, placing it as one of the highest PlayStation 4 releases since Uncharted 4 averaged a 93 in May of last year.
+Currently, it’s sitting at an average Metacritic score of 88, placing it as one of the highest PlayStation 4 releases since Uncharted 4 averaged a 93 in May of last year.

-Featured Image by Guerilla Games
+[Featured Image by Guerilla Games]